 Before sowing the mycelium, the substrate should be decontaminated.
 Of course, there is no question of steaming boiling water of a substrate consisting of manure or compost.
 But it can be heated in a microwave oven or in a conventional oven.
 In the latter case, the substrate is covered in a bucket or a large saucepan that is mixed in the oven, watered abundantly and covered tightly with a lid or food foil.
 Steamed at a temperature of 200 degrees for 2-h hours and until the substrate wet temperature in it rises above 100 degrees And for 2 hours 10 liter of substrate can be fully steamed.

 The cooled substrate is covered in plastic boxes with a layer of 10, see the mycelium and add 5-7 cm of substrate.
 Boxes are installed in closets, storerooms, cellars, garages, in the attics of loggias, closed balconies and similar premises where it is possible to provide the appropriate regime.
 If the substrate is made from soil and compost and does not have an unpleasant smell, the boxes can be installed even under the bathroom.

-The first fruit bodies appear in 2-3 months.
-Mushroom in the conditions of enclosed spaces develops quickly and periodic application of fresh substrate every 3-4 months is required.
-Moisten the substrate as it dries out of the sprayer, or simply by placing a bucket of water near it.
-If you want to sharply increase the humidity - the boiler is lowered into the bucket.
+The first fruiting bodies appear in 2-3 months.
+The mushroom picker in the conditions of the enclosed space develops quickly and periodic introduction of a fresh substrate every 3-4 of the month is required.
+Humidify the substrate as it dries from the sprayer or simply by placing a bucket of water next to it.
+If you want to sharply increase the humidity - lower the boiler into the bucket.
 Mushrooms actively absorb moisture from the air.

 Grass breeding: planting material